creepycute/creepycute/README.md

-boy i dont even play pony town as often
+umm i dont use this acc as often 😹 so readme is a wip rn